CephalofairGames/frosthaven-faq/index.md

 - An effect which says "Adjacent allies gain Shield 1," applies to allies who are adjacent to you, but is not kept when they move away.
 By the same token, an ally moving into range of the effect can gain it even if they weren't there when the ability was played.
 Colloquially, these are sometimes called "auras" by the community.
 [Banner Spear 3 Example](https://raw.githubusercontent.com/any2cards/worldhaven/master/images/character-ability-cards/frosthaven/BN/fh-let-them-come.png)
 - An effect which says "Grant all adjacent allies Shield 1" means they can immediately perform a Shield 1 (Self) ability (if able), and it lasts until the card is lost or discarded, even if they move away from you this round.
 [Banner Spear 5 Example](https://raw.githubusercontent.com/any2cards/worldhaven/master/images/character-ability-cards/frosthaven/BN/fh-hold-the-line.png)

+**Can my Initiative be below 01 or above 99 after applying items or ability effects?** Yes; initiative can be any number, in theory.

+**Is my Long Rest at Initiative 99, or is it always last in order?** Your Long Rest takes place at Initiative 99.
+It is not necessarily last in order; if a game effect pushes a figure's initiative above 99, it will act after your long rest. *This is a change from the Gloomhaven 1e FAQ*

 **What does "end of turn" mean?
 If I have a persistent ability that lets me do things at the "end of my turn," how is that timed relative to elemental infusion, or losing a Stun?** While all of these say "end of turn," they're not all timed equally.
 There is an "end of player turn" phase of sorts, where players can still perform appropriate abilities (example: Geminate's "Harvest the Essence").
 Then, once all abilities are complete, there's an "end of turn wrap-up," during which (1) infused elements are moved to Strong, (2) "end of turn" conditions expire, and (3) a character performs end of turn looting.
 These three wrap-up steps are ambiguously timed with one another, and can only start once a player formally concludes their turn.
 Some other effects, like a Geminate's form change, can also take place during this step, but no Abilities can be performed.

 **Granted Attacks - Is there a difference between a Commanded or Granted Attack +X and Attack X?** Yes; see below.